-- Binocular double vision: this occurs when the images produced by the two eyes do not absolutely match, so that the images produced are misaligned relative to one another.
+- Binocular double vision (89%): this occurs when the images produced by the two eyes do not absolutely match, so that the images produced are misaligned relative to one another.
 The diplopia disappears when one eye is covered.
-A study from Moorfields looked at patients presenting with diplopia as a principal symptom.
-Cranial nerve palsies were the most common cause of binocular diplopia (67%) with a half of these being abducent nerve palsies.
-Microvascular disease (hypertension, diabetes mellitus or both) was present in 59% of patients with cranial nerve palsies.

 Problems with eye movements can occur in children, where diplopia is not necessarily seen.
-See separate article Strabismus, dealing with eye movements and squint.
+See the separate Strabismus (Squint) article, dealing with eye movements and squint.

 Causes by anatomical site